Ten things compliance officers need to do in 2018

 With regard to the persistent question of ultimate beneficial ownership, much of the policy is driven by the Financial Action Task Force (FATF), whose recommendations are the internationally endorsed standards against money laundering and terrorist financing.
 FATF visits jurisdictions and produces public reports on compliance with its recommendations.
 The UK, China, Hong Kong, Russia, the United Arab Emirates, Japan and New Zealand all have visits scheduled in the next couple of years.

 As part of their firms’ overall approach to risk management, compliance officers may wish to consider conducting pre-emptive widespread reviews of their approach to, and ability to evidence compliance with, all aspects of AML/CTF, bribery, corruption, fraud prevention and sanctions requirements.
-Firms should undertake specific regular financial crime risk assessments which are judgement-based and aim to highlight risk areas.
+Firms should undertake specific regular financial crime risk assessments which are judgment-based and aim to highlight risk areas.
 They should determine how well the risks are being managed, and provide the basis for a risk-based allocation of resources to the highest risk areas as well as providing the basis for remedial and other risk mitigation plans.

 Regulatory relationship management